The Art of Air Power: The Strategies of Air Power Course

-The Intermediate Air Power Course (SAPC) is concerned with the development of air power doctrine which is guidance for the future.
+The Strategies of Air Power Course (SAPC) is concerned with the development of air power doctrine which is guidance for the future.
 It focusses on air campaigning and the need for air power doctrine to keep pace with technological advances, legislative changes and the expectations of government.

-The IAPC builds on the knowledge gained on the Fundamentals of Air Power Course (FAPC) by reviewing specific historical air campaigns to assess how air power was used, its successes and failures, and by making links between factual events and air power doctrine.
+The SAPC builds on the knowledge gained on the Fundamentals of Air Power Course (FAPC) by reviewing specific historical air campaigns to assess how air power was used, its successes and failures, and by making links between factual events and air power doctrine.

-The IAPC course is open to all ADF junior officers, warrant officers and senior non-commissioned officers and Defence Public Servants from APS3 to APS6.
-While priority will be given to RAAF SGTs and FLTLTs, nominations from Navy and Army personnel are welcome.
+The SAPC is open to all ADF junior officers, warrant officers and senior non-commissioned officers and Defence Public Servants from APS3 to APS6.
+While priority will be given to RAAF members, nominations from Navy and Army personnel are welcome.
 Selected overseas students will also be panelled for the course.

-The IAPC is generally conducted four times each year.
+The SAPC is generally conducted four times each year.